 - dislike the idea of bones of animal origin

 - dislike the implantation of fully synthetic materials

 Alloplastic bone materials made from calcium phosphate imitate natural bone tissues very well.
-Also, they can be applied for the human body safely.
+Also, they are safe for the human body.
 Their great advantage is that they are available in the sufficient quantity.
 Thus, they make the use of animal or human donors unnecessary for the jaw bone augmentation procedure.
 With the use of alloplastic bone materials, we can exclude human or animal infection completely.
 However, their great disadvantage is that the human body might be more likely to reject them.

-Jaw bone augmentation costs 30-40% less in our Hungarian clinics than what is offered in your home country.
+Jaw bone augmentation costs 30-40% less in our Hungarian clinics than the price in your home country.
 We carry out the implantation for only half the average price.
-This is illustrated well by the following comparative table:
+The following comparative tables illustrate it well: